Olin Ahead Update of Frequently Asked Questions - Updated December 21, 2021

 Olin Ahead Community Sessions

 Q: Will Olin Ahead be resuming the Zoom Q&A sessions that they had last summer?

-A: We will hold community check-in sessions for employees and students once we return to campus and get settled.
+A: We will hold community check-in sessions for employees and students as needed.
 This will help us evaluate how things are going, and identify any adjustments or clarifications needed to our procedures.
 We encourage community members to continue to send us questions to help us understand where the community desires more clarification or guidance.
 Additionally, community members can view our meeting agendas at: 2021-22 OACT Agendas.docx